JiaRuofan/Detection-of-Cell-type-specific-DMRs-in-EWAS/README.md

 # System Requirements

-Before using the FineDMR function, users should install the [GNU Scientific Library (GSL)] (https://www.gnu.org/software/gsl/).
+Before using the FineDMR function, users should install the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/).

 The following packages are also needed in order to use FineDMR: splines, quadprog